 In case you were wondering what a standpipe was, it’s basically a faucet located in a public area like a town square that’s open to the public.
 It provided running water to residents living in the area.

 Public standpipes were the first form of running water available in the kampong and villagers had to queue up to fill their buckets.
-It was a painstaking process to haul water home so many villagers simply bathed, and washed their clothes and dishes by the standpipes.
+It was a laborious process to haul water home, so many villagers simply bathed, and washed their clothes and dishes by the standpipes.

 Hot Sticky Kampong Nights